dbutz/SchoolSite-Pro-Docs/dataManagement/obtainData.md

 # Where Can I Obtain Data?
-Schools, students and study areas can be created by the District using ArcGIS.
-Street data, which is necessary for the district to create school, student and study area information, can come from a variety of sources.
+The District can use ArcGIS to create schools, students, and study areas.
+Street data, which is needed by the district to create school, student, and study area data, can come from a variety of sources.

 If the District does not have a street database, the best source of data, if possible, is usually your local city or county's GIS Department.

 ## Free Data Sources
-If your city or county does not maintain Esri formatted street data, several free sources are available.
-However, be aware that since this data is free, you usually get what you pay for in terms of accuracy.
+If your city or county does not keep Esri formatted street data, there are several free sources available.
+However, keep in mind that because this information is free, you usually get what you pay for in terms of accuracy.